DMCApps/NavigationFragment/ReadMe.md

 In order to ease future development.
 The update to version 2.0.0 has been a major refactor to remove code duplication between the support and non-support version.
 This will make future implementations and maintanence much easier.

 All the present and dismiss methods work as is.
-In order to perform more advanced functionality (e.g. overriding animations) you will need to call getNavigationManager() first and string together the builder patter items to perform the required tasks.
+In order to perform more advanced functionality (e.g. overriding animations) you will need to call beginPresentation() first and string together the builder patter items to perform the required tasks.

 ####Presenting a fragment